Indian English

-Indian English (IE) is a group of English dialects spoken in the Republic of India and among the Indian diaspora.
-English is used by the Indian government for communication, along with Hindi, as enshrined in the Constitution of India.
-English is also an official language in seven states and seven union territories of India, and the additional official language in seven other states and one union territory.
-Furthermore, English is the sole official language of the Indian Judiciary, unless the state governor or legislature mandates the use of a regional language, or if the President of India has given approval for the use of regional languages in courts.
+Indian English (IndE, IE) or English (India) is a group of English dialects spoken in the Republic of India and among the Indian diaspora and is native to India.
+English is used by the Government of India for communication, and is enshrined in the Constitution of India.
+English is also an official language in eight states and seven union territories of India, and the additional official language in five other states and one union territory.
+India has one of the world’s largest English-speaking communities.
+Furthermore, English is the sole official language of the Judiciary of India, unless the state governor or legislature mandates the use of a regional language, or if the President of India has given approval for the use of regional languages in courts.

+Before the dissolution of the British Empire on the Indian subcontinent, the term Indian English broadly referred to South Asian English, also known as British Indian English.

 Status

 After gaining independence from the British Raj in 1947, English remained an official language of the new Dominion of India and later the Republic of India.
+After the partition of India, Pakistani English and Bangladeshi English were considered separate from Indian English.

-Only a few hundred thousand Indians, or less than 0.1% of the total population, speak English as their first language, and around 30% of the Indian population can speak English to some extent.
+In the 21st century, only a few hundred thousand Indians, or less than 0.1% of the total population, report English as their first language, and around 30% of the Indian population can speak English to some extent.

 According to the 2001 Census, 12.18% of Indians knew English at that time.
 Of those, approximately 200,000 reported that it was their first language, 86 million reported that it was their second, and 39 million reported that it was their third.

 According to the 2005 India Human Development Survey, of 41,554 surveyed, households reported that 72% of men (29,918) spoke no English, 28% of them (11,635) spoke at least some English, and 5% of them (2,077, roughly 17.9% of those who spoke at least some English) spoke fluent English.
 Among women, 83% (34,489) spoke no English, 17% (7,064) spoke at least some English, and 3% (1,246, roughly 17.6% of those who spoke at least some English) spoke English fluently.
 According to statistics from the District Information System for Education (DISE) of the National University of Educational Planning and Administration under the Ministry of Human Resource Development, Government of India, enrollment in English-medium schools increased by 50% between 2008–09 and 2013–14.
 The number of English-medium school students in India increased from over 15 million in 2008–09 to 29 million by 2013–14.